noel-castillo/FoodTruckProject/README.md

 something with a null value.

 ### Lessons Learned

+Separation of methods to respective classes.
+FoodTruck class has methods related only to Food Trucks.
+FoodTruckMenu class has methods related only to menu options for Food Trucks.
+This makes it easier to comprehend and read the program as a whole.

 Methods need to appropriately handle null inputs.
 The array used in this program can potentially have many null values.